vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 -s2      sample-2
 -o	 output file name
 -suf	 input files extention

+OPTIONAL FLAGS:
+-acc <T/F>	When no replicate is available, whether to use accurate method to calculate GFOLD value.
+T stands for 	accurate which depends on sequencing depth and slower, F stands for MCMC.
+Default T. For job diff only.

+-sc <num>	The significant cutoff for fold change.
+Default 0.01.
+For job diff only.

+-norm <Count/DESeq/NO>  The way to do normalization.
+'Count' stands for normalization by total number of mapped reads.
+'DESeq' stands for the normalization proposed by DESeq.
+'NO' stands for no normalization.
+You can also specifiy a list of normalization constant separated by commas.
+E.g. 1.2,2.1,1.0,2.0.
+Note that the number of constants should be the same as the total number of samples (group1 and group2) and the order should be for -s1 followed by for -s2.
+GFOLD using normalization constants not by directly multiplication (scaling up) nor division (scaling down).
+The normalization constants will be built into the model.
+In the model, division or multiplication has no difference.
+Default 'DESeq'.
 ```

 The complete slurm script is called [gfold.sh](/Gfold/gfold.sh) which is stored in the **Gfold/** directory.
 Running Gfold will generate the following files, which contains the fold change value between the two conditions.